Purchasing Policies and Procedures

 3.2 OPTIONAL -- State negotiated contracts that may be used if desired.
 Examples include office furniture and carpeting.

 3.3 UW SYSTEM -- Contracts negotiated by UW System and/or UW-Madison.
-Most are voluntary usage.
-Examples include video & audio electronics, computers, furniture, car rental, and lodging.
+All are voluntary usage.
+Examples include video & audio electronics, laboratory supplies, etc.

-3.4 UW-LA CROSSE -- Most UW-L negotiated contracts are for services, such as motor coach transport, snow removal, paper recycling, Internet access, and food service.
+3.4 UW-LA CROSSE -- Most UW-L negotiated contracts are for services, such as motor coach transport and snow removal.

 4. PURCHASING RESTRICTIONS.
 Some commodities are strictly controlled, and they require special procedures and approvals.
 Additionally, some purchasing practices are prohibited by statute.